Here are some excerpts from newspapers and magazines indicating David Faraday and Betty Lou Jensen may have attended the Hogan High School concert.

 Several eyewitnesses passed the turnout that night and saw the Faraday Rambler.
 Peggy and Homer Your passed the turnout, heading for the Marshall Ranch at approximately 10.55 pm.
 They saw the Rambler parked up.
 It didn't leave the turnout again that night.
 For Officer Pierre Bidou to have seen no vehicles in the turnout, he must have passed prior to 10.55 pm (assuming he wasn't mistaken).
 There was however, a vehicle parked in the turnout between 10.15 pm and 10.30 pm. according to Helen Axe's police statement.
 It was stated in the police report that "Miss Axe reports that she and her boyfriend, a sailor, were driving on Lake Herman Road.
 They passed the area of the pumping station, she recognized the Rambler and the victims, Betty Lou Jensen and David Faraday.
 Stated that when she went by about 10.15 pm, the car was facing in towards the gate and when she returned about 15 minutes later after having gone to the end of the road and then came back, the car was turned around and the front was facing the field, a little to the side."

-This however, may not have been the Rambler, and she may have replaced the vehicle she observed with the Rambler after subsequently reading newspaper reports of the double murder at the Lake Herman Road turnout, effectively jigsawing the two together.
+However, this may not have been the Rambler in the turnout, with Helen Axe possibly having inadvertently replaced the vehicle she observed with the Rambler, after subsequently reading newspaper reports of the double murder at the Lake Herman Road turnout, effectively jigsawing the two together in her mind.
 This was ably pointed out by Ray Grant in Zodiac Killer Solved.
 What she likely saw, was the white Chevrolet Impala described by Robert Connelly, Frank Gasser and Bingo Wesner, who all saw an empty 'white 4-door hardtop, 1959 or 1960 Impala' parked in the turnout at about 10.00 pm.
 This vehicle could have driven away shortly after 10.00 pm and been replaced by the arrival of David Faraday and Betty Lou Jensen in the Rambler at around 10.15 pm.
 But the vehicle shifting in position is interesting, coupled with an approximate 10.30 pm sighting of a blue 1963 Chevrolet Impala, with two occupants, at the crossroads of Lake Herman Road and Columbus Parkway by Stan, a 14 year old boy.
 The Helen Axe sighting and Stan's are only approximations of time, so with the journey from the turnout to Columbus Parkway taking about five minutes, this could be the same vehicle.
 The white Chevrolet under street lighting may have skewed the color.
 This again, an insightful observation by Ray Grant.

 The empty white Chevrolet Impala was spotted by Robert Connelly, Frank Gasser and Bingo Wesner at 10.00 pm.
-The two occupants returned at approximately 10.30 pm and started to turn the vehicle to exit the turnout.
-At this precise moment Helen Axe passed the turnout heading in the direction of Vallejo, and noticed the vehicle had shifted its position.
+The two occupants may have returned from their travels at approximately 10.30 pm and started to turn the vehicle to exit the turnout.
+At this precise moment, Helen Axe passed the turnout heading in the direction of Vallejo and noticed the vehicle had shifted its position.
 Once Helen Axe had passed the turnout, the white Chevrolet Impala followed behind.

 The police report stated "he was driving his girlfriend's sports car and he was testing it out and adjusting the motor.
 He was parked in the open area by the pump station and he observed a blue car, possibly a Valiant coming down the road from Benicia towards Vallejo.
 They passed his location, stopped in the middle of the road and he saw the white lights of the reverse come on and the car started backing up towards them.
 Mr Crow put the car in gear and took off at a high rate of speed and the car followed him at a high rate of speed.
 They did not attempt to gain on him, but when they got to the turn off towards Benicia, William Crow turned towards Benicia and the other car went straight ahead.
 The subjects were both Caucasians and there is no further identification on the car or the subjects."